pu2clr/RDA5807/README.md

 }
 ```

-If you use that approach, all you have to do is download the current version of PU2CLR RDA5807 Arduino Library.
-Instead of using the PU2CLR RDA5807 Arduino Library class directly, you can use your own class that extends the original class.
-This way, you always have the current version of the library customized for your needs.
-So, no extra work will be needed when you update the PU2CLR RDA5807 Arduino Library.
-In other words, your custom code will always be synchronized with the PU2CLR RDA5807 Arduino Library code.
+By adopting this approach, all you need to do is download the latest version of the PU2CLR RDA5807 Arduino Library.
+Instead of using the original RDA5807 class directly, you can use your own class that extends it.
+This ensures that you always have a version of the library tailored to your needs, without requiring additional work when updating the PU2CLR RDA5807 Arduino Library.
+In other words, your custom code will always be synchronized with the latest version of the PU2CLR RDA5807 Arduino Library.

 Please, see the Sketches [RDA5807_90_EXTENDING_CLASS](https://github.com/pu2clr/RDA5807/tree/master/examples/RDA5807_01_SERIAL_MONITOR/RDA5807_90_EXTENDING_CLASS) and [RDA5807_91_EXTENDING_CLASS](https://github.com/pu2clr/RDA5807/tree/master/examples/RDA5807_01_SERIAL_MONITOR/RDA5807_91_EXTENDING_CLASS) for more details.